jrodewig/wanderahead.github.io/_posts/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour.md

 rich, umami.
 Even if you don't like it, you're guaranteed to make a memory ...
 "that time I ate intestines in Georgia."

-Korean fried chicken is another must when you’re here.
+Korean fried chicken is another must when you're here.
 Like barbecue, this classic dish has become almost ubiquitous across America.
-In some ways, it’s the same everywhere, pleasantly predictable.
+In some ways, it's the same everywhere, pleasantly predictable.
 In other ways, each restaurant takes a different spin on it.
 With a casual lunch counter vibe and chicken piled high on wooden plates, [Harue](https://www.order.store/store/harue-doraville/cbGe7thqSf6pstAofJKW7g) offers a no-fuss approach.
-It’s good food at fair prices.
+It's good food at fair prices.
 Or as their mantra emblazoned on the back wall calls it: "tasty and affordable food to enjoy with family and friends."
 Beyond fried chicken, they serve _odeng_, fish cakes;
 _gimbap_, bite-sized seaweed-wrapped rice rolls; and _tteok-bokki_, chewy, oblong rice cakes coated in a pepper paste.
-It’s the perfect spot for lunch and right next-door to [Cafe Rothem](https://www.caferothem.com/) when you’re ready for dessert.
+It's the perfect spot for lunch and right next-door to [Cafe Rothem](https://www.caferothem.com/) when you're ready for dessert.

 ## Where To Eat the Best Korean Food in Gwinnett County

-“Best” is certainly a relative term, but there are a few places you definitely don’t want to miss while you’re in the area.
-Here’s a quick roundup of must-try Korean spots in Gwinnett County.
+"Best" is certainly a relative term, but there are a few places you definitely don't want to miss while you're in the area.
+Here's a quick roundup of must-try Korean spots in Gwinnett County.

 ### Myungrang Hot Dog